General Mills Logo

 General Mills Logo 1959

 In 1960, the first version of the so-called Big G appeared on the packaging of Twinkle’s cereal.
 This icon was often featured in cereal advertisements, where it was said that “G” stood for “goodness.”
-The letter was depicted as one thin, light blue stripe with loops and curves.
+The letter was depicted as a single thin, light-blue stripe with loops and curves.
 It was between the black words “General” and “Mills” in the same thin handwriting.

 1963 – 1969